MileHacker Logo

 Dining options inside Sequoia National Park do not stem from deep local culinary tradition.
 Instead, they reflect the functional needs of a national park setting.
 Menus designed for broad appeal provide nourishment after a day of exploration.

-Menus feature basic ingredients common in American cuisine.
+Menus feature basic ingredients common in Us-style food.
 Expect classic dishes rather than specialized regional flavors.
-Minimal regional variations are present within the park itself, as limited dining facilities offer similar menus.
+Minimal regional variations are present inside park limits itself, as limited dining facilities offer similar menus.

 Dining Customs & Meal Times